forseti-security/terraform-google-forseti/README.md

 On the project:
 - `roles/owner`

+On the host project (when using shared VPC)
+- `roles/compute.securityAdmin`
+- `roles/compute.networkAdmin`

 ### GSuite Admin
 To use the IAM exploration functionality of Forseti, you will need a Super Admin on the Google Admin console.
 This admin's email must be passed in the `gsuite_admin_email` variable.